- by Philip St. Romain

 The primary obstacle to experiencing this state is the noisy mind.
 Even so, once one learns about this state, and how to tune in, even the noisy mind is no obstacle (but it does diminish the clarity).
 When the mind is noisy with fragmented thoughts, desires, emotions and memories, attention is also fragmented and dissipated.
 The natural, compensatory nature of the psyche is to correct this disharmony, and so psychic energy is recruited in the interest of reconciling conflicts within.
 There is little inclination to notice the background awareness, for the natural focus is toward specific kinds of issues, some of which carry great personal import.
 Most of life can be spent attending to these narrow issues, with the consequence that one never "wakes up" to the larger reality out of which the psyche itself emerges.

-Other prayer and meditative practices that I use is, with eyes closed in a quiet place, to simply be present to God in the moment, consciously surrendering to God all thoughts and desires that make any claim on my attention.
+One prayer practice that I use is, with eyes closed in a quiet place, to simply be present to God in the moment, consciously surrendering to God all thoughts and desires that make any claim on my attention.
 This is similar to Buddhist vipassana meditation, only it is done in a relational context.
-By letting go of everything with the intent to be present to God more deeply, the mind and will are calmed.
+By surrendering to God more deeply, the mind and will are calmed.
 If the grace of mystical contemplation is given, I enjoy it.
 If not, I rest in the deep silence of cosmic awareness with eyes closed.
 There is boundless tranquility, and sometimes I see brilliant blue and purple lights, which energize the mind and heart.

 At one point in my journey, I made a Zen retreat.
 That was before I knew of this state, and Zen meditation (zazen) did not help to awaken it in my case.
 I do not see how zazen has any connection with this state, other than helping to calm the mind and will.
 Indeed, if one takes up Zen or any other practice with the idea that the practice can awaken this state, this very intent will frustrate it.
 There is nowhere to go and nothing to do to create this state.
 As long as one is engaging in a practice in the hope of somehow producing or realizing this state, it will not work.